top of page

 Average assessments increased 54% in Hampton during the 2024 revaluation, with some coastal properties rising disproportionately due to a statistical (sales-based) revaluation instead of a full “measure and list.”

-Allegations include:
+Allegations by the Plaintiffs include:

 1. Violations of RSA 75:1